edoardottt/edovshitler/README.md

       - Space button - shoot to enemies

+      - P button - Pause and resume the game

 It stores the record (maximum bombs avoided, maximum missiles shooted and maximum enemies killed) in the result.db database (SQLite3).
 It's built with pyinstaller --onefile command.

+**So, you can create your own exe file with pyinstaller.**
+For download it, execute:

+      pip install pyinstaller

+And then (inside the edovshitler folder) :

+      pyinstaller --onefile game.py

 (The .exe is into /dist)
 It can run on Windows 10 | 8.1 | 8 | 7 | Vista